StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 = How do I control only selected products? =

-To control and view only selected products in Stock Central, disable the stock control option in `ATUM Inventory > Settings > Stock Central`.
+To control and view only selected products in Stock Central, disable the stock control option in `Settings > Stock Central`.
 You will then need to enable the stock control option for each product you want to see in Stock Central individually.

 = Can I quickly change the stock amount for individual products? =